-Now this itself needs to be stressed.
+Now this reality itself needs to be stressed.
 We talk a lot about the glory of God at Bethlehem.
-This is our favorite theme.
-We believe this is the great unifying reality of the Bible and the universe.
+It is our favorite theme.
+We believe it is the great unifying reality of the Bible and the universe.
 All is springing from and flowing toward the glory of God.
 All that is, is for the glory of God.
-The ultimate value in the universe is the glory of God,not the soul of man.
-It is important then for a church like ours to see texts like this very clearly so that we will realize that this theme,this emphasis, this value is not being laid on the Bible.
+The ultimate value in the universe is the glory of God, not the soul of man.
+It is important then for a church like ours to see texts like this truth very clearly so that we will realize that this theme, this emphasis, this value is not being laid on the Bible.
 It is coming from the Bible.

-We see this vividly in the story of Nebuchadnezzar in Daniel 4.
-He uses his mind and might to build Babylon, then says, "Is not this great Babylon which I have build by my mighty power!"
-(4:30).
-God was so displeased with his pride and his failure to use his mind to acknowledge God that "he was driven from among men, and ate grass like an ox, and his body was wet with the dew of heaven till his hair grew as long as eagles' feathers, and his nails were like birds' claws" (4:33).
+We see this purpose vividly in the story of Nebuchadnezzar in Daniel 4.
+He uses his mind and might to build Babylon, then says, “Is not this great Babylon, which I have built by my mighty power!” (v.
+30).
+God was so displeased with his pride and his failure to use his mind to acknowledge God that “he was driven from among men, and ate grass like an ox, and his body was wet with the dew of heaven till his hair grew as long as eagles’ feathers, and his nails were like birds’ claws” (v.
+33).

-Then come the key words: "At the end of the days, I Nebuchadnezzar, lifted my eyes to heaven [that is, to God], and my reason returned to me, and I blessed the Most High and praised and honored him who lives forever."
+Then come the key words: “At the end of the days I, Nebuchadnezzar, lifted my eyes to heaven [that is, to God], and my reason returned to me, and I blessed the Most High and praised and honored him who lives forever” (v.
+34).
 When your eyes are Godward, your reason returns.
 Why?
 Because your mind was made for God.
-And when Nebuchadnezzar's reason returns,he uses it as God intended: "he blessed and praised and glorified the One who lives for ever."
+And when Nebuchadnezzar’s reason returns, he uses it as God intended: “He blessed and praised and glorified the One who lives for ever” (v.
+34).

-This is why Paul says that all speculations and thinking are futile when God is not glorified and thanked, but rather exchanged for images.
-Futility means vain, empty, useless - and that is what the mind becomes when it is no longer used to know God and love God and treasure and honor God.
-It doesn't matter if you are the most brilliant scientist or artist or engineer.
-Everything you do with your mind, minus God,is futile and empty and vain.
-1 Corinthians 3:20: "The Lord knows the reasonings of the wise, that they are useless."
+This reality is why Paul says that all speculations and thinking are futile when God is not glorified and thanked, but rather exchanged for images.
+Futility means vain, empty, useless — and that is what the mind becomes when it is no longer used to know God and love God and treasure and honor God.
+It doesn’t matter if you are the most brilliant scientist or artist or engineer.
+Everything you do with your mind, minus God, is futile and empty and vain.
+First Corinthians 3:20 says, “The Lord knows the reasonings of the wise, that they are useless.”

 Don’t exchange God for other things.
 All your thinking will become futile and empty and have no lasting significance.